HL7/cql/input/pages/04-logicalspecification.md

 For Date, DateTime, and Time values, the operator returns the value of the first argument, incremented by the time-valued quantity, respecting variable length periods for calendar years and months.

-For Date values, the quantity unit must be one of years, months, weeks, or days.
+For Date values, the quantity unit must be one of years, months, weeks, or days, or an error is thrown.

-For DateTime values, the quantity unit must be one of years, months, weeks, days, hours, minutes, seconds, or milliseconds.
+For DateTime values, the quantity unit must be one of years, months, weeks, days, hours, minutes, seconds, or milliseconds, or an error is thrown.

-For Time values, the quantity unit must be one of hours, minutes, seconds, or milliseconds.
+For Time values, the quantity unit must be one of hours, minutes, seconds, or milliseconds, or an error is thrown.

 As `Time` is cyclic, the result of overflowing the time value will be wrapped around the beginning of the day, so that adding 1 hour to `@T23:30:00` will result in `@T00:30:00` of the previous day, which is consistent with the behaviour of `DateTime` values: